Skip to Main Content (Press Enter)

 by Jennifer Garry

 Do you feel that wicked chill in the air?
 As temperatures drop, leaves begin to flutter in the wind, and attention starts to turn to Halloween costumes, cackling witches will begin popping up everywhere.
 There’s no better time to cozy up with a good witch book.
-From fun and silly picture books to spookier, adventure-packed young adult novels, these witch-centric tales will put a spell on you through the Halloween season and beyond!
+From fun and silly picture books to scary, adventure-packed young adult novels, these witch-centric tales will put a spell on you through the Halloween season and beyond!

 • Picture Books